oev-berlin/api-portal/README.md

 <img src="./assets/jest-logo.png" alt="drawing" width="50"/><img src="./assets/white-plus.png" alt="drawing" width="20" style="position:relative; bottom:10px"/><img src="./assets/storybook.svg" alt="drawing" width="50"/>

-1. Before writing new Component `component`, add new jest component for this component in `__tests__/components/component.tsx`
+1. Before writing new Component `component`, add new jest component for this component in `__tests__/components/component.js`
-2. Write tests:
+2. Create a basic `component` in `components/<component-name>/`
+3. Write a story in `components/<component-name>/` to achieve automated Tests for:
-   1. Screenshot test
+   1. Screenshot Snapshots
+   1. DOM Snapshots
+4. Extend the Unit tests with the following:
+   1. Accessibility Test
    2. Test which describes a right behavior
       - For input field, for example, set assertion of the output with the right input
    3. Test which describes a wrong behavior
       - For input field, for example, set assertion of the output with the errors
-3. Always use mockups, never built-in data in the tests.
+5. Always use mockups, never built-in data in the tests.
+6. Write your component!

 ### <mark>End-To-End tests </mark>